Aleksandr13579/ayml-parse/README.md

 # yaml-parse
 ---
-### comparing two archives with yaml files and generating a pdf report
+### Comparing two archives with yaml files and generating a pdf report